nikola-ebenbeck/CAT-for-Inclusive-Education/README.md

 # Computerized Adaptive Testing in Inclusive Education
 Repositorium of my dissertation thesis on computerized adaptive testing in inclusive education.
+In this repo you can find the respective R codes and data used.
+Feel free to contact me!

 This repo combines several of my works on CAT in inclusive education: